pfnet-research/menoh-ruby/docs/tutorial.md

 Before running the inference, the preprocessing of input dataset is required. `data/VGG16.onnx` takes 3 channels 224 x 224 sized image but input image is not always sized 224x224.
 So we use Imagemagick's `resize_to_fill` method for resizing.

 `VGG16.onnx`'s input layer *140326425860192* takes images as NCHW format (N x Channels x Height x Width).
 But RMagick's image array has alternately flatten values for each channel.
-So next we call `export_pixels` method for each channels `['R', 'G', 'B']`, then `flatten` arrays.
+So next we call `export_pixels` method for each channels `['B', 'G', 'R']`, then `flatten` arrays.

 ```ruby
 image_list = [